survivejs/webpack-book/manuscript/building/03_code_splitting.md

   return element;
 }
 ```

+You could name the split point as outlined above.
+If you add another split point and give it the same name, the splits should end up in the same bundle.

 T> [bundle-loader](https://www.npmjs.com/package/bundle-loader) gives similar results, but through a loader interface.
 It supports bundle naming through its `name` option.